-Most car title loans only last for a short period of time.
+Most auto title loans are short-term loans.
 If you can’t repay the loan, it rolls over into a new loan.
 More fees and interest are added to the loan, increasing the cost.
 Traditional lenders allow you to pay over time, such as six or 12 months, paying some of the balance along with the principle.
 While the interest rate is still high, it is often lower than the other type of car title loan.

 Another option with some lenders is an interest-only payment.
 You’re only required to pay the accrued interest until the final payment, which is when the entire balance is due.

 In some situations, you may be able to defer one or two payments and just pay the interest.
-This extends the life of your loan, but it can help if you’re short on funds.
-While most lenders prefer to have you sign up for an automatic debit out of your bank account, you aren’t required to do so for approval.
+This extends the life of your title loan, but it can help if you’re short on funds.
+Most lenders prefer to have you sign up for an automatic debit out of your bank account.
+But, they do not require you to do so for approval.

 Losing Your Car

-The biggest danger of car title loans is what happens if you can’t pay back what you owe.
+The most significant danger of title loans is what happens if you can’t pay back what you owe.
 The lender can begin repossession of the vehicle.
 This can happen at any time, depending on the terms of your loan.
-It is legally allowed if you default on your loan.
-What constitutes a default is defined in your agreement.
+It is legally allowed if you default on your car title loan.
+Your agreement will define what constitutes a default.